Maryam0804/Zphisher-Phishing-Simulation-Lab/README.md

    - Observed how Zphisher captured and logged the credentials for analysis.

 ## **Repository Contents**
-- `README.md`: Project overview and objectives.
+- `README.md`: Lab overview and objectives.
 - `ZphisherDemo.pdf/`: Step-by-step guide to simulate phishing scenarios.
 This guide contains example screenshots of Zphisher in action.

 ## **Ethical Considerations**